 The different fruits were amazing and I tried everything that I had never seen before.
 The one caution would be the bamboo shoots.
 They have high levels of arsenic, so stay away from trying that.

-For meats, I only purchased fresh fish, because I was a little scared about the hygiene of the other meat counters.
+For meats, I mainly purchased fresh fish, because I was a little scared about the hygiene of the other meat counters.
 Maybe you will be more adventurous than me.

 They even had seamstresses there to make you clothing.
 You could walk away with custom pieces of clothing and your food for the next few days.
 I always loved our market adventures.